 - Showing the prosecution your case will be hard to win and getting you a plea deal, such as a lesser offense, reduced charge, or dropped charges

-If your DUI lawyer pokes enough holes in the incriminating evidence, they can get key parts of it (or even all of it) thrown out.
+If your DUI lawyer in Midway City pokes enough holes in the incriminating evidence, they can get key parts of it (or even all of it) thrown out.
 This will greatly weaken the prosecution’s case and leave you much better off.

-How Long Will I Have to Go to Jail for DUI?
+How Long Will I Have to Go to Jail for a DUI in Midway City?

 All DUI sentences in Midway City and the State of California include a degree of jail (or prison) time, even if it’s a first offense.
-But this time varies greatly depending on your circumstances—and in some cases, a DUI lawyer can fight for an alternative to jail or a reduced sentence.
+But this time varies greatly depending on your circumstances, and in some cases, a DUI lawyer in Midway City can fight for an alternative to jail or a reduced sentence.